-~ The architecture of a DNN is mainly defined by the type and number of the layers, and the way these layers are connected to each other~\cite{goodfellow2016deep}.
-The most common DNN architecture for sensor data classification is composed of a convolutional neural network~(CNN)~\cite{lecun1995convolutional} followed by a feedforward neural network~(FNN) or a recurrent neural network~(RNN)~\cite{yang2015deep, ordonez2016deep, ronao2016human, yao2017deepsense, ignatov2018real, zhao2018deep, wang2019deep, jeyakumar2019sensehar, malekzadeh2020privacy}.
-The main difference between FNNs and RNNs is that there are no feedback connections in an FNN.
+~ The architecture of a DNN is mainly defined by the type and number of layers, and how these layers are connected to each other~\cite{goodfellow2016deep}.
+The most common DNN architecture for sensor data classification consists of a convolutional neural network~(CNN)~\cite{lecun1995convolutional} followed by a feedforward neural network~(FNN) or a recurrent neural network~(RNN)~\cite{yang2015deep, ordonez2016deep, ronao2016human, yao2017deepsense, ignatov2018real, zhao2018deep, wang2019deep, jeyakumar2019sensehar, malekzadeh2020privacy}.
+The main difference between FNNs and RNNs is that a FNN has no feedback connections.
 A feedback connection feeds the output of a neuron in a neural net, to the neuron itself.
-Every neuron in an RNN includes a feedback connection which helps RNN to capture temporal correlation among consecutive samples.
+Every neuron in an RNN includes a feedback connection which helps to capture temporal correlations among consecutive samples.

-A CNN is inherently adaptive to input data of variable dimensions~\cite{long2015fully} and is mainly used for feature extraction for the downstream task~\cite{goodfellow2016deep}.
-Feeding such extracted features to an FNN or an RNN improves the classification accuracy and provides a better generalization, compared to feeding raw sensor data~\cite{bengio2013representation}.
-However, FNNs only work on fixed-dimension input data, and RNNs only accept a fixed number of streams, thus making the combination of CNNs with FNNs/RNNs non-adaptive to the changes in input dimensions.